SPARC-FAIR-Codeathon/sparc-spy/README.md

     <td><a href="https://github.com/SPARC-FAIR-Codeathon/sparc-imp//blob/maintutorials/tutorial_4_new_tags.ipynb">
     Tutorial 4:
     </a></td>
-    <td> **New tags** - In this tutorial we show how we can tag visualisations with key descriptors to enable users to quickly identift the data they need.</td>
+    <td> **New tags** - In this tutorial we show how we can tag visualisations with key descriptors to enable users to quickly identify the data they need.</td>
   </tr>
   <tr>
     <td><a href="https://github.com/SPARC-FAIR-Codeathon/sparc-imp//blob/maintutorials/tutorial_5_into_the_flow.ipynb">